preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + **Link URL**: Add the URL to open when a user clicks the link.
 Available only if "Show link" is selected.
 + **Max display limit**: Available only for scope Navigation path, for all views.
 Set the number of pages that should be displayed.
 + **No result text**: Enter the text that will be shown if no page can be displayed.
-+ **Open in editor**: Available for all views except Calendar (in Omnia 7.5 it can be available for Calendar views as well, see below).
++ **Open in editor**: Available for all views.
 If this option is selected, a page link can be clicked to open the page in edit mode.
 This options was devolped with rollups for editors and authors in mind.
 Permissions apply, so if a user without any edit permissions for the page opens a page this way, nothing can be edited.
 + **Open in new tab**: If the link should be opened in a new tab (as opposed to in current window or dialog), select this option.
 + **Open page as a dialog**: If the page should be opened in a dialog instead for in a page (new or current), select this option.
 + **Padding**: Add some padding between the list and the block border, if needed.
 + **Paging**: Select paging here; "No paging", "Classic" or "Scroll".
 Available for List view, Dynamic roller, Card and Newsletter.
 + **Show likes/comments**: If the number of likes and comments should be displayed for the item, select this option.
 Available for Roller, Listing with image, Dynamic roller and Card.
 + **Show link**: You can add a link button at the bottom of the list.
 The first page collection is default, but you can link to any target.
 + **Sort by**: Choose what the list should be sorted by, and then select ascending or descending.
 Available for all, except Navigation view.
-Note that in Omnia 6.12 and later the sorting is extended.
-You can now sort on Comment, Like, Rating, Feedback, Last activity and Last Commented.
 For the Navigation view you can also sort on Navigation.
 + **Summary**: Select the property that contains the page summary for the item to display.
 Available for Listing with image, ListvView, Dynamic roller, Card and Newsletter.

 Roller